otomad/OtomadHelper/README.md

 3. Make sure that the DLL file (DLL\\NAudio.dll) is not locked. **Specific steps:**
 	1. In the Vegas installation directory, enter folder Script Menu\\DLL.
 	2. Right-click the NAudio.dll file and select Properties.
-	3. If you see the "Unlock" button, click it.
+	3. If you see the "Unlock" button or checkbox, click or check it.
-	4. Close the Properties dialog and you're done.
+	4. Click OK button and you're done.
 4. Open the Vegas Pro to launch it.
 Select menu *Tools > Scripting > Otomad Helper* to open.

 ### **Attention**